kubernetes-sigs/kueue/docs/concepts/resource_flavor.md

 (or equivalent controllers), make sure that the controller is configured to add those labels when adding new nodes.

-To guarantee that the Workload's Pods run on the nodes associated to the flavor that Kueue selected, Kueue performs the following
+To guarantee that the Pods in the [Workload](/docs/concepts/workload.md) run on the nodes associated to the flavor that Kueue selected, Kueue performs the following steps:
-steps:

 1. When admitting a Workload, Kueue evaluates the [`.nodeSelector`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector)